 New polymer £20 note

-UK Bank of England polymer £20 note: information and updates for Cashmaster customers
+UK Bank of England and Scottish polymer £20 notes: information and updates

-A Scottish version of the new polymer note has been unveiled by the Bank of Scotland.
-It is expected to be released in early 2020.
-You can read more about the design and the security features of the note in our news section: The Bank of Scotland's design for polymer £20 note close to hear of Cashmaster International's workforce.
+You can read more about the design and the security features of the Bank of Scotland's note in our news section: The Bank of Scotland's design for polymer £20 note close to hear of Cashmaster International's workforce.

 Design and security features